Our rating:

-very impressive.
-Even when I don't love the project,
+moviemaking.
+Even when I don't love the project, it

-most recent project and while it is not his best
+recent project and while it is not his best work, it

 Mammoths are a way of life for the people of the

-small village in the midst of the ancient wilds.
+small village amid the ancient wilds.
+They provide

-their presence has become more scarce and thus far
+presence has become more scarce and thus far more

 almost impossible to kill except in massive hunting